mgp/book-notes/adversaries-into-allies.markdown

 * If a person says no, don't try to persuade.
 They will feel relaxed instead of pressured, and in turn trust and like you.
 * People tend to intuitively trust those who are like them; relate-ability is accomplished most easily by finding similarities.

+#### Chapter 66: The Pre-Apology Approach

+* Empathize; it's always easier to get what you want or need by first helping the other person feel better about themselves.
+* Look and listen for what someone is feeling, even if they're unaware they're communicating it, and acknowledge it.

+#### Chapter 67: Influencing in Style: A Reader Success Story

+* Set a positive frame and compliment; then reject an offer while making it impersonal, and give the other person an out.

+### Section 7: The Character of Ultimate Influencers

+#### Chapter 68: Stand Firm on Principle

+* Do not change your principles.
+Be consistent and predictable and make your character understandable.